ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Cloud Pak Design

-The code in this section is all Terraform HCL code, you'll find the code to provision a Cloud Pak in the directory assigned to the specific Cloud Pak.
-All of them have almost the same design, input and output parameters and very similar basic validation.
+The code here is the Terraform HCL code.
+The code to provision each specific Cloud Pak is located in a separate subdirectory.
+They each have almost the same design, input and output parameters and very similar basic validation.

 Each Cloud Pak subdirectory contains the following files: